nginxinc/nginx-plus-go-client/README.md

 ## Compatibility

-This Client works against version 4, 5 and 6 of the NGINX Plus API.
+This Client works against versions 4 to 6 of the NGINX Plus API.
 The table below shows the version of NGINX Plus where the API was first introduced.

 | API version | NGINX Plus version |
 |-------------|--------------------|